Ball culture: In the media

 On April 18, 2019, it was announced that the premiere of the feature film Port Authority, a New York love story between a black trans woman from the ballroom scene and a cisgender man from the Midwest would compete in the Un Certain Regard competition at the prestigious 2019 Cannes Film Festival.
 It was backed and produced by Martin Scorsese and RT Features.
 Leyna Bloom's debut in Port Authority was the first time in the festival's history that a trans woman of color was featured in a leading role.
 The film is credited with authentic casting and representation.
 Port Authority features scenes at balls, as well as during rehearsals and of queer youths' chosen family.
 Almost every actor that plays a role of significance in the ballroom scenes in the film, including competitors, judges, and house members, are active members of the ballroom scene today.
 Prior to being cast, Leyna Bloom became known internationally as a model and dancer, and she is active in the mainstream ballroom scene as New York City mother of the House of Miyake-Mugler.
 She is known in ball culture as the "Polynesian Princess", having made an international name for herself walking the category of face.

 In 2020, the voguing reality competition web series Legendary premiered on the HBO Max streaming service.
-The series follows members of eight prominent houses as they navigate their way through nine balls (dancing, voguing, etc.), with a $100,000 prize awarded to the winner.
+The series followed members of eight prominent houses as they navigate their way through nine balls (dancing, voguing, etc.), with a $100,000 prize awarded to the winner.
+The show was cancelled after three seasons in December 2022.

 In 2022, the Canadian Broadcasting Corporation premiered the web series CBX: Canadian Ballroom Extravaganza, which challenged teams consisting of one ballroom performer and one emerging filmmaker to create short films highlighting performances in each of five ballroom categories.

+In 2024, the Andrew Lloyd Webber musical Cats was reimagined off-Broadway at the Perelman Performing Arts Center as Cats: The Jellicle Ball, taking several pages from Ball culture.
+Junior LaBeija, the emcee featured in Paris is Burning, portrays Gus.